Happy New Year for Sanders, Trump in fundraising hauls

 Sanders, 78, bounced back from a heart attack in early October to win growing support for his platform of expanding government-run healthcare, making college free, and investment in renewable energy paid for with higher taxes on the wealthy.

-The Trump campaign begins the 2020 re-election year with cash on hand of $102.7 million, his campaign said, an amount that will help his bid to compete in states beyond those that carried him to his surprise victory in 2016.
+The New York media mogul, who only entered the race in November, has outspent Steyer, who has put more than $72 million into TV ads this year.

+Bloomberg has risen to fourth place in the Democratic race with the support of about 5% of Democratic-leaning voters, according to a Reuters/Ipsos poll conducted Dec.
+18-19, while Steyer has just garnered 2% support.

-Reporting by Simon Lewis and Steve Holland; Writing by Doina Chiacu; editing by Jonathan Oatis
+Reporting by Simon Lewis, Steve Holland, Joseph Ax; Writing by Doina Chiacu; editing by Jonathan Oatis and Bill Berkrot